rettichschnidi/clang-tidy-misra/README.md

 ========
 This project is in an early stage and has not yet been tested extensively!

-This documents describe if and how each rule can be checked:
+If and how each rule can be checked:
 * [MISRA C++:2008](doc/cpp2008.md)
 * [MISRA C:2012](doc/c2012.md)